How To: Plan Your College Search

 Countless free apps or even Google Calendar can keep your deadlines (and the rest of your life) running right on track.
 Watch videos about your top colleges online, take an interactive tour or research majors and programs.

 While you're online, start a universal To-Do list.
 Another document should track the places you've applied, dates, and any passwords.
 Leave a spot for notes; there will be lots to remember after campus visits.

 Get Help From Your Family

-Your parents can't - and shouldn't - do everything for you, but you can ask them for their advice.
+Your parents can't (and shouldn't) do everything for you, but you can ask them for their advice.
 How did they decide where they wanted to go to college?
-Which of your top university picks do they think highly of?
+What do they think of your top picks?
 How much financial assistance can they give you?
 Bring a parent, grandparent or sibling on your college visits.
-Fill them in on crucial admission deadlines so they can put reminders on their own calendars - so you've got some accountability.
+Fill them in on crucial admission deadlines so they can put reminders on their own calendars and give you some accountability.

 The College Search Takes Time

-Make time for your college search by scheduling it for once a week or more.
+Make time for your college search by scheduling a few hours each week to work on it.
 First, review your calendar and To-Do list to see what deadlines and important dates are coming up.
 What's urgent?
 Then spend some time on a longer term task, like comparing majors or researching financial aid options.
-You'll find the perfect school for you the same way you succeed in anything else.
-Research.
-Ask questions.
-And focus on your goal.
+Break up big, daunting tasks into smaller components that are easier to manage.
+You'll find the perfect school for you the same way you succeed in anything else: research; ask questions; focus on your goal.